Tythos/strappy/README.rst

 template.
 Those templates are stored in the "hbs/" folder.
 Handlebars are a great alternative to more complex web UI frameworks like React and Angular:

-* There are absolutely no dependencies aside from the Handlebars module itself
+* There are absolutely no dependencies, aside from the nicely-encapsulated Handlebars module itself

 * Templating syntax is straightforward, with just enough logical operators and iterators to be powerful but not enough to impose a learning curve